There are currently 20 UNESCO World Heritage Sites in Australia as of 2019. This includes 4 cultural sites, 12 natural sites, and 4 mixed sites.

 This UNESCO Site listing is unique because it refers to separate areas in Australia wherein fossils were recovered.
 These fossils were believed to have originated during the Cainozoic era.
 One site is located in Riversleigh in Queensland and the other one is located in Naracoorte in South Australia.
 Aside from being the site of fossil excavation, these sites were also considered of natural importance in Australia as being home to extinct marsupials.

 Fraser Island (1992)

 Known as the largest sand island in the world, Fraser Island is a UNESCO World Heritage Site in Queensland known for its natural beauty.
 It was added to the list in 1992.
 The sand that formed the island was believed to be a result of natural formation over the past 750,000 years.
-Mycorrhizal fungi is also found in the sand in Fraser Island.
-This type of fungi enables rainforest to grow in the sand.
+Mycorrhizal fungi are also found in the sand on Fraser Island.
+This type of fungi enables the rainforest to grow in the sand.